Author:

 Place of publication:

-Heddle-brain injury (ChMT) is one of the main reasons for the disability and death of the population.
-Moreover, mechanical damage to the central nervous system does not tend to decrease in the structure of diseases and injuries.
-According to WHO, the frequency of craniocre injury annually increases by 2%.
-In Russia, about 600,000 people receive a traumatic brain injury annually, of which about 50,000 die and the same number of disabled people (Gusev E.I., 2009).
-Mortality at a severe CMT, according to various estimates, ranges from 10 to 25%, and with the most severe forms reaches 65-70%.
-In the vast majority of victims (60%), a decrease in performance and disability (epileptic seizures, encephalopathy, paresis and paralysis, speech disorders and other neurological consequences) are observed as a result of injury.
+Traumatic brain injury (TBI) is one of the leading causes of disability and death in the population.
+Moreover, mechanical damage to the central nervous system shows no tendency to decrease in the structure of diseases and injuries.
+According to the WHO, the incidence of traumatic brain injury increases by 2% annually.
+In Russia, approximately 600,000 people suffer from traumatic brain injury annually, of which about 50,000 die and the same number become disabled (Gusev E.I., 2009).
+Mortality from severe TBI, according to various estimates, ranges from 10 to 25%, and in the most severe forms reaches 65-70%.
+The overwhelming majority of victims (60%) experience decreased performance and disability as a result of the injury (epileptic seizures, encephalopathy, paresis and paralysis, speech impairment and other neurological consequences).

 Source of photos and images Shutterstock.com